douglas73/React/todo/readme.md

         )

 Agora ao alterar o conteúdo do campo ou clicar no botão [ + ] o objeto referente ao componente será exibido no log.

+ ---
+ Documento referente a parte 5_54 do curso de react-redux.